watson-developer-cloud/node-sdk/UPGRADE-4.0.md

 ## Breaking changes
 ### Methods no longer return stream
 Previously, if a callback was not provided, each service method would return a pipeable stream.
 Now, this will no longer happen.
+A Promise is returned instead.
 This should not affect many users, as authenticating with IAM already prevented methods from returning streams.

+### Response Handling Compatibility
+The entire response is received with the third callback (if using callbacks) or when using Promises with `return_response: true` set as a parameter.
+This response now has a different structure for consistency with the other Watson SDKs.

+The object returned has the following properties:
+- `data`: The body of the response
+- `headers`: The HTTP response headers
+- `status`: The HTTP status code
+- `statusText`: The HTTP status message
+- `request`: The actual request instance sent to the service
+- `config`: The parameters used to build the request

 ### Error Handling Compatibility
 The logic that formats errors returned from a service has been changed.
 That means that the Error object returned now has a different structure.
 If there is logic in your code that parses the error returned from service methods, this will need to change.
 The new structure is outlined below.